juansneak/development-test/README.md

 Just open the file index.html in your prefered browser

+Note: If you get any cross-domain error you might need to install a plugin on your browser to enable cross-origin resource sharing

 ## Poker rules

 Each hand consists in a set of five​ cards.